 However, fossil fuel still generation increased

-Britain enjoyed record-breaking amounts of renewable energy in 2025, thanks in part due to the growth of solar panel installation.
+Britain experienced record-breaking amounts of renewable energy in 2025, thanks, in part, due to the growth of solar panel installations.

-Last year, renewable sources including solar, hydro and biomass generated more than 127 terawatt hours (TWh) of electricity in the UK, smashing the record of 119 TWh in 2024.
+Last year, renewable sources including solar, hydrogen and biomass generated more than 127 terawatt hours (TWh) of electricity in the UK, smashing the previous record of 119 TWh in 2024.

 During July, solar was producing more than 40% of the country’s electricity at times.
 By comparison, as recently as 2013, solar didn’t contribute more than 5% at any one time.

-Michael Grubb, professor of energy and climate change at University College London, told the BBC that solar is “a bigger part of the system” than expected, pointing to the fall in costs of installation.
+Michael Grubb, professor of energy and climate change, University College London, told the BBC that solar is “a bigger part of the system” than expected, pointing to the fall in costs of installation.

 Despite the good news, Britain’s electricity grid still relies on fossil fuels, with gas generation increasing from 77TWh last year compared to 72TWh in 2024.